 You scan the arid wilderness for wisps of rising dust.

-The third person narrator (‘s/he’, ‘his’/’her’ etc) has the benefit and the difficulty of omniscience.
+The third person narrator (‘s/he’, ‘his’/’her’ ‘their’ etc) has the benefit and the difficulty of omniscience.
 A narrator who can see into the minds of all the participants can give different perspectives.
-On the on the hand, some feel that maintaining control over all parties and elements is more difficult to carry off.
+On the on the other hand, maintaining control over all parties and elements may be more difficult to carry off.

-‘You know X, well, she sent me an email by mistake.
-Have a look at this …
+‘You know X. Well, she sent me a long email by mistake.
+Have a look at what she wrote: